Are you ready for change and a new direction?

 · Teen Parenting: Parenthood, Early Childhood Intervention, Special Needs, Abuse/Neglect, At-Risk Behaviors/Risk Factors, Barriers, Continuing Education, Support/Resource Services, Co-Sleeping, Support Group and Much More.

-Youth learn techniques through reinforcement to improve positive behavior and acquiring skills to stop/end maladaptive behaviors.
-They are taught how to recognize bullying behavior and establish skills in empathy-building, the likeness and mindfulness.
+Individuals learn techniques through reinforcement to improve positive behavior and acquiring skills to stop/end maladaptive behaviors.
+They are taught how to recognize unwarranted behavior and establish skills in empathy-building, the likeness and mindfulness.
 This class also focuses on conflict resolution, shaping/constructing skills/methods in anger management, and problem-solving strategies to resolve conflict.

-Our anger management class teaches youth to learn and identify effective skills such as acquiring new learning preferences, building self-confidence and resilience.
+Our anger management class teaches individuals to learn and identify effective skills such as acquiring new learning preferences, building self-confidence and resilience.
 We also teach youth new skills to better communicate.

 BAD BEHAVIORS ARE NOT INNATE THEY ARE CONDITIONS.